Organic Bai Mu Dan White Tea

-Our organic, Fair Trade Certified Bai Mu Dan White Tea (also known as Pai Mu Tan or White Peony) hails from China's southeastern Fujian province.
+Our organic, Fair Trade Certified Bai Mu Dan White Tea (also known as Pai Mu Tan or White Peony) hails from China's southeastern Jiangxi province.
 This superb organic tea is made from the uppermost two leaves and a bud, plucked in early spring and withered and dried in the sun before the buds are able to open.
-The leaves of this organic tea from China are green with plenty of buds that show a very light green almost grey white color, covered with a delicate velvety down.
-The pale yellow infusion has a delicate lingering fragrance, and a mellow sweetly vegetal taste.
+The leaves of this organic tea from China range from green to brown with plenty of buds that show a very light green almost grey white color, covered with a delicate velvety down.
+The pale yellow infusion has a subtle lingering fragrance, and a mellow sweet vegetal taste.

 Ingredients: organic Chinese white tea

 Origin: Wuyuan Xitou Tea Farmers Association, Jiangxi Province, China